 From all-in-one headsets to PC powered headsets, there's still a degree of choice in the list below, to the extent that picking a headset like the Oculus Quest 2 over chasing a PS5 restock might be a smart move.

 So read on to get an idea of the best VR headsets you should consider.

 What are the best VR headsets?

 If you have a PS4 or PS4 Pro handy, then the PlayStation VR is a good option.
 Its simple setup means you’ll be playing games like Batman: Arkham VR and Star Trek: Bridge Crew in no time.
 Just make sure you have a PlayStation Camera handy and bear in mind it won't work perfectly with the PS5.

 The best VR headsets you can buy today

-The Rift S also benefits from what's become a very impressive library of games on the Oculus store, including big hits like Beat Saber, Superhot, Job Simulator and Vader Immortal.
+And the Oculus Rift S comes with an impressive library of games all on the Oculus Store, with notable highlights including Beat Saber, Superhot, Job Simulator.
 Overall, the Oculus Rift S is the best VR headset for folks looking for a PC-based system that plays a huge library of great games for a decent price.

 See our full Oculus Rift S hands-on review.